model-checking/kani/tests/cargo-kani/build-rs-plus-host-with-kani-proofs/README.md

-This repo contains contains a minimal example that breaks compilation when using [kani](https://github.com/model-checking/kani), where I would expect compilation to work.
+This repository contains a minimal example that breaks compilation when using [kani](https://github.com/model-checking/kani), where we would expect compilation to work.

 Deleting the `binary/build.rs` script makes the compilation work suddenly, despite it being skipped anyways: